Write a Better Travel Story in 2026: Kenya Retreat Closing

 Whether you’re a novice writer or pro honing your craft, on this retreat you’ll journal your journey with proven tools, inspiration, and a creative, supportive community in an exotic land.
 You’ll tell your best story and leave with the ultimate souvenir (remembrance).
 Your personal essay or memoir chapter will transport others and you back to Morocco (or whatever place you need to write about and never forget).

-Though I’ve journeyed across 27 countries, nowhere like magical Morocco has provided me as much rest, adventure, creative energy, and beauty.
+Though I’ve journeyed across 27 countries, nowhere like magical Morocco provides me as much rest, adventure, creative energy, and beauty.
 While living there, I fell in love with diverse landscapes, rich cultural experiences, and wonderful people.
 For me, the time was a life reset.
 If you follow this blog, you know that I returned to Marrakesh during the summer of 2018 and began planning this retreat.
 The pandemic placed it on hold, but in 2023 it finally happened!
 See the video here and stay tuned for the next one!

-Is this what your soul might needs?
+Is this what your soul might need?

 southern (3)